 He explained additional high-value functionality saying, ”Diffusion’s broad feature set is a perfect match for the challenges that Ocean Guardian had to address to be successful.
 Rogers further commented, “Diffusion has unique features including only sending message deltas and compressing messages.
 This maximizes efficiency both when the regulatory rules don’t change when a GPS changes, and with the size of our messages when the regulatory rules do change when GPS changes.”

 Rogers stressed the importance of high quality and timely product support to shorten the development cycle and time-to-market.
-The Brenock team integrated the Diffusion Event-Driven Platform into Ocean Guardian and demonstrated the system in a week.
+The Brenock team integrated the Diffusion Intelligent Event Data Platform into Ocean Guardian and demonstrated the system in a week.
 Rogers said, “Push Technology’s support is fantastic and every technical hurdle we faced with handling Ocean Guardian data and connectivity is addressed.
 The Push support team also helped us to plan for an environment of one ship scaling to hundreds of ships on a single server.”

 “Ask anyone on our development team, and they will tell you that we made the right choice using Diffusion.
 The performance is great.
 Error handling and connection monitoring are well-defined and allow us to check for connectivity and to reconnect to the server reliably.
 Support is fast and helped us get up and running quickly.”